Dev-Alan-Isaac/Dev-Alan-Isaac/README.md

 * 🌍  I'm based in Mexico Aguascalientes
 * ✉️  You can contact me at [contactalanisaac@gmail.com](mailto:contactalanisaac@gmail.com)
-* 🚀  I'm currently working on [Tool Kit](http://github.com/Dev-Alan-Isaac/Project-Filter)
+* 🚀  I'm currently working on [Tool Kit](http://github.com/Dev-Alan-Isaac/Project-Filter) as a personal project
 * 🧠  I'm learning Python and a framework Bootstrap
 * 🤝  I'm open to collaborating on Anything related to free to use software
 * 📜  I owned multiple certificates [MICAI] 2021, English [B1] 2010 and [C2] 2022 from Cambridge University, ISO 27001 and Ethical hacking Aug 2023, Jan and May 2024